Sharp Empirical Bernstein Bounds for the Variance of Bounded Random Variables: Related Work

-Our work falls under the time-uniform Chernoff inequalities umbrella from \citet{howard2020time,howard2021time,waudby2024estimating}.
+\textbf{Time-uniform Chernoff inequalities.} Our work falls under the time-uniform Chernoff inequalities umbrella from \citet{howard2020time,howard2021time,waudby2024estimating}.
 A key proof technique of this line of work is the derivation of sophisticated nonnegative supermartingales, followed by an application of Ville's inequality \citep{ville1939etude}, an anytime-valid version of Markov's inequality.